 - Permits – like most construction projects, a construction permit would also be required, the cost of which depends on the area of residence.

-Aside from the upfront and installation costs, consider the following recurring costs:
+Aside from the upfront and installation, consider the following recurring costs:

-An energy-efficient hot tub will add, on the average, $20 to the monthly electricity cost.
+An energy-efficient hot tub will add, on the average, $20 to the monthly electricity bill.
 Of course, the more often the hot tub is used, the more electricity it will consume.
-Hence, the popularity of energy-efficient models to address the electricity cost.

 A hot tub is like a mini-pool.
 So, it will mean more use of water for the household.
 There is, however, no need for daily water replacement since there are filters and chemicals available to ensure that the water in the tub remains clean for a period.